MonoGame/MonoGame/Documentation/localization.md

 	CultureInfo.CurrentCulture.TwoLetterISOLanguageName     // eg. "en"
 ```

 which are part of the System.Globalization namespace.
+On a side not you can also use the `LoadLocalized` to load language
+specific SpriteFonts.
+They just need to be named in the same way as we have described above.